How To Measure Influencer Marketing ROI In 2019

 Successful influencer marketing programs require brands to allocate a budget.
 Social media influencers charge a fee for partnering with a brand on a sponsored post.
 Both parties negotiate the cost of a partnership based on many factors, especially:

-- Quality of the influencer (i.e. how many engaged followers across how many social media channels)
+- Social reach of the influencer (i.e. how many followers across given social media channels)

 - Type of sponsored content (e.g. Instagram in-feed post, Instagram Stories post, YouTube video, Twitter Tweet, Twitch activation, blog post, Facebook post)

-- Length of the activation (for example, a one-off Instagram Stories post will cost less than a series of Instagram videos spanning several months)
+- Length of sponsored integration (for example, a one-off Instagram Stories post will cost less than a series of Instagram videos spanning several months)

 How can marketers measure their return on investment for influencer marketing campaigns?
 Marketers must think critically about all the costs associated with an influencer marketing campaign before setting a budget.
 There can be hidden costs that impact ROI in running an influencer campaign in addition to the sponsorships fees.